 Pleasant Bay

 • Stop in Pleasant Bay and take a whale watching tour.
+It’s one of the best places on the East Coast to see whales.
 The tours are family-friendly and offer a chance to see these magnificent creatures up close.
+If you’re not up for a tour, make a quick stop at the beach to stretch your legs, and take a photo with the whale tail.

 Cheticamp